Robotic bartenders in human-driven environments

 From cloth folding to your business

 Dexterous robotic manipulation skills will increase global productivity by means of automating repetitive tasks.
 However, current robots require a predictable and controlled environment to perform tasks, which limits their ability to be used in dynamic environments with a wide range of objects and human activity.
 Deformable objects, such as cloth, present an additional challenge because they are hard to perceive and manipulate.
 Our research is centered on allowing robots to acquire human-like manipulation skills autonomously in a data-efficient manner.
 We focus on supplying rich training signals by exploiting prior knowledge embedded in human-task solving and system modeling.
-Our robotic applications focus on difficult to perceive and handle object such as cloth, plastics, and reflective objects.
+Our robotic applications focus on difficult to perceive and handle objects such as cloth, plastics, and reflective and transparent objects such as glasses.